Denuo-Web/CrowdPMPlatform/docs/demo.md

 ```
 If you do not have `gcloud`, verify the topic via the Firebase Console instead.

+### Enable Cloud Firestore (first run only)
+For a new demo project you must enable the Firestore API before any Functions call will succeed.
+Visit https://console.cloud.google.com/flows/enableapi?apiid=firestore.googleapis.com&project=crowdpmplatform and enable the API (or enable it via **Firebase Console → Build → Firestore Database**).
+Give the change a minute or two to propagate before continuing.

 ---

 ## 5. Build Fresh Artifacts